libreForms/spec/spec.md

 ### Security

+This API carries with it an implicit security concern regarding access to form data stored on the server by clients that have unscoped access to the data on the database.

 - Control over scope at the server level
 - Clients by default should not be able to see / query each other's form data - enforced through the API key scope
 - Admin console or programmatically determine scope.
 - clients handle auth at their level - within organizations, externalized auth (AD, OAUTH) highly recommended for consistency across clients (and consistency of the data stored on the backend, which does not clean up data by default)
 - form configurations exist at the client level, and need not share with each other

+API keys specifically require

+- scope determined at time API key token generated, and in subsequent modifications
+    - automated API key generations must check scope and should grant access to the forms requested by client, and raise issues if it conflicts with existing form data
+    - Recommended: manually-generated (eg. by admins using a CLI or admin console) API keys should have their scope modified as needed to account for changes to form names
+- By default, clients granted scoped access to form `form_name` should also be given access to the deprecated version of that form name `_form_name`
+- Migrations (eg. after changes to form names) will require direct action by administrators to modify the database and scoped access granted to the client API keys

 ### Principles